 "John on radio station WYLL AM 1160 broadcasting news about the FHA 203(k) Program!"

-“In my 25 year career I have estimated job costs for more than 500 homebuyers purchasing
+“In my 35 years I have estimated job costs for more than 500 homebuyers and existing homeowners who

-or minus his estimate.
-Over 40 work write ups are performed each year consistently for the
+work.
+Over 40 work write ups are performed each year on the average!

 FHA 203(k) Program Outline: